How to Modify WordPress Theme Header and Footer

 You should now have your website title displayed along with the year and copyright:

-WordPress Theme Header and Footer page6
+modifying WordPress Theme Header and Footer page6

 Changes only affect the theme whose files you’re editing.
 If you choose another theme, you’ll have to edit the respective header and footer template files.